Martenfur/FmodForFoxes/README.md

 Visit the [FMOD Download page](https://www.fmod.com/download) (accessing it requires registration), find the FMOD Studio API downloads and get APIs for Windows, Linux and Android.
 If you're going to set up all three, of course.

-**NOTE: Current version of the library was tested on FMOD v2.00.08.
+**NOTE: Current version of the library is made for FMOD v2.01.07.
 I really recommend getting it.
 Later versions will probably also work, but I have no guarantee.**

 Windows API requires installation, Linux and Android don't.
 You can drop them near the Windows API just to have everything in one place.